 China gears up to weaponise rare earths in trade war

-[BEIJING] Beijing is gearing up to use its dominance of rare earths as a counter in its trade battle with Washington, according to a salvo of media reports in China that included hints from the state planning agency.
-Stocks of producers surged.
+[TOKYO] Beijing is gearing up to use its dominance of rare earths as a counter in its trade battle with Washington, according to a salvo of media reports in China that included hints from the state planning agency.

 The US shouldn't underestimate China's ability to fight the trade war, the People's Daily, a flagship newspaper of the ruling Communist Party, said in a commentary on Wednesday.
 It isn't hard to answer the question whether China will use rare earths as a weapon as retaliation in the trade war, the paper said.